Basic Usage

 RequestOption

-In normal functions without dynamic routing, the incoming data and query can be obtained from the first imported parameter, for example:
+In a standard function without dynamic routes, RequestOption can be obtained from the first parameter, for example:

 import type { RequestOption } from '@modern-js/runtime/server';